ehuang1126/Zebrafish-Facility-Tracker/README.md

 ## Input Format
 1. Download [this Excel sheet](https://docs.google.com/spreadsheets/d/1qK9Pgry0nXH4Pcq5gidWd_J7OUvx0_i_/edit?usp=sharing&ouid=104837976882916963935&rtpof=true&sd=true).
 This is an example import spreadsheet.
 The important parts are the sheet and column headers, so you can copy and just replace the data with your own data.
 2. Please don't change the column names for any UID, rack, row, column, room, DOB, or genotype column.
-3. Make sure UIDs are numbers and DOBs are in mm/dd/yyyy format (no need to add zeroes before)
+3. Make sure UIDs are numbers and DOBs are in mm/dd/yyyy or yyyy-mm-dd format (no need to add zeroes before)
 4. In the tanks tab, genotypeID(s) and DOB(s) are each 1 column.
 If you have more than 1 genotype in a tank, you can separate them within the same cell by comma
 5. Other than the mentioned columns above, feel free to prune the genotypes/tanks sheets or leave cells empty
 6. You can also add any columns to track any additional data, as long as the column names are not SQL keywords and do not contain special characters (underscore is fine).